dotnet/Open-XML-SDK/README.md

 to throw exceptions (ObjectDisposedException and NullReferenceException).
 You can find out more about this bug and whether it affects you in [the blog post that announces the release of the new System.IO.Packaging](http://openxmldeveloper.org/blog/b/openxmldeveloper/archive/2015/06/29/announcing-the-release-of-a-new-system-io-packaging-implementation.aspx).

-Going forward, the Open XML SDK will be based on this new implementation of System.IO.Packaging.

 Documentation
 =============